Insurgency: Sandstorm Beta 2 is live. We’ve gathered all the details we know about it and the previous tester in one place.

 NDA, or non-disclosure agreement, is a document that usually comes with closed and limited betas and alphas.
 It essentially prevents participants from sharing videos, screenshots etc. or talking about their experience.

-At least for Insurgency: Sandstorm Beta 1, there is no NDA in place.
+Like Beat 1, Insurgency: Sandstorm Beta 2 has no NDA in place.
 This is great news for those who won’t be able to jump in themselves as it means there’s going to be plenty of streams, gameplay and GIFs all over the internet.

-Insurgency: Sandstorm launches September 18 on PC.
+Insurgency: Sandstorm releases September 18 on PC.
 PS4, and Xbox One follow sometime in 2019.